-Saint Ambrose is first and foremost a Catholic College shaped in the vision and charism of Blessed Edmund Rice and we endeavour to reflect the 8 Essentials of Edmund Rice education in all that we do.
+Saint Ambrose is first and foremost a Catholic college shaped in the vision and charism of Blessed Edmund Rice, and we endeavour to reflect the Eight Essentials of an Edmund Rice education in all that we do.

-The College is rich in extra-curricular activities.
+The College is rich in extracurricular activities.
 We believe that there truly is something for everyone.
-The main team sports are rugby, athletics, cricket, and water polo, but beyond sport there are numerous other activities and clubs to participate in including the always popular Politics Society, the full suite of Duke of Edinburgh awards and thriving Creative Arts societies including a range of music clubs to name but a few.
-At St Ambrose College, we believe in a broad curriculum offer to ensure that the boys ‘have life to the full’ and this is reflected in the opportunities to engage with opportunities both inside and outside of the classroom.
-We are fortunate to have the facilities we have on site including a state of the art Sports Hall, full 4G pitch, Lecture Theatre and a top class Swimming Pool.
+The main team sports are rugby, athletics, cricket, and water polo, but beyond sport there are numerous other activities and clubs to participate in including the always popular Politics Society, the full suite of Duke of Edinburgh awards and thriving creative arts societies including a range of music clubs to name but a few.
+At St Ambrose College, we believe in a broad curriculum offer to ensure that the boys ‘have life to the full’ and this is reflected in the opportunities to engage with inside and outside the classroom.
+We are fortunate to have the facilities we have on site including a state-of-the-art sports hall, a full 4G pitch, lecture theatre and a top class swimming pool.

-Saint Ambrose College has a prominent house system with students split in to 4 houses; Aquinas (blue), Augustine (Green), Ignatius (red) and Newman (Yellow).
+Saint Ambrose College has a prominent house system with students split into 4 houses; Aquinas (blue), Augustine (green), Ignatius (red) and Newman (yellow).
 There is a competitive element to the house system and boys are proud of the houses they represent.
-All students have a designated Form Tutor and Head of Year.
-Additional pastoral support comes through our Student Welfare Manager and our age appropriate, targeted PSHCE programme.
+All students have a designated Form Tutor and Head of Year, with additional pastoral support provided by our Student Welfare Manager and our age appropriate, targeted PSHCE programme.
 We are firmly of the belief that healthy minds and positive mental health are essential for us to be able to fulfil our Mission Statement and ensure that our boys are ‘equipped to make a positive difference in the modern world’

-There are over 1000 boys on the College roll, including over 200 gentlemen in the Sixth Form.
+There are over 1000 boys on the college roll, including over 250 gentlemen in the Sixth Form.
 We are proud to say that they proceed to a range of third level opportunities, particularly to Russell Group universities and a number to Oxford and Cambridge.
-Our NEET figures evidence the strong Careers Education and guidance in place.
+Our NEET figures evidence the strong careers education and guidance in place.
 We celebrate the achievements of our boys annually through different awards evenings for different key stages.